 When he saw the silver maple growing out over water the walking stick pulled the eye and the eye pulled the hand.
-Then he praised the tree going up beneath these clouds a momentary rush of fields.
+Then he praised the tree going up so while wrestling with a knife splashed with the sweat of his nose a man will think of the birds in his life.